Publicis to focus on digital deals after merger collapse

 Speaking at the Cannes Lions industry gathering, Levy said the company had not lost clients beyond the usual cycle of losses and wins typical in the advertising business.

 "It is silly to have this kind of war," he said.
-"I would prefer to see Martin using the British sense of humour, which is so witty and so interesting."
+"I would prefer to see Martin using the British sense of humor, which is so witty and so interesting."

 DIGITAL DEALS